-- students of color - promote awareness of various services and activities - foster familiarity and comfort with the campus and other students and - motivate students in social, academic and extracurricular activities.
+- provide leadership, advice, communication, direction and support to new students of color - promote awareness of various services and activities - foster familiarity and comfort with the campus and other students and - motivate students in social, academic and extracurricular activities.

 Monthly group activities or events are planned for new students of color, as well as individual opportunities for conversations, interactions, study time, and fellowship.
 New students who are mentored can serve as mentors in future years.
 Skills such as team building, responsibility, communication, leadership, time management, and planning are all shared and learned within this program.